rheiger/markWriter/How-To.md

 This guide explains, step-by-step, how to install and use MarkWrite on a Mac.

 MarkWrite is a minimal Markdown editor built with Python and Qt (PySide6).
-You can either run it directly from source or build a double-clickable macOS app.
+You can either run it directly from source, download a prebuilt app, or build your own double-clickable macOS app.

+---

+## Option 0: Download a prebuilt app (recommended)

+1) Go to the Releases page: [Latest release](https://github.com/rheiger/markWriter/releases/latest)
+2) Download `MarkWrite-0.0.2-macOS.zip`.
+3) Unzip it and move `MarkWrite.app` to your `Applications` folder.
+4) On first run, you may need to right-click the app and choose “Open” due to Gatekeeper.

 ---